YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 Horizontal tab
 Line Feed
 ```
-and "There are eleven of them and nothing else."

 We could see that the relational program specifies a relation, and it has been used to find
 missing elements of a tuple that is claimed to satisfy some constraint formulated with